 Senior management has overall responsibility for the Company's risk management approach.
 This responsibility includes identifying, evaluating and addressing potential risks that may exist at the enterprise, strategic, financial, operational, compliance and reporting levels.
-As discussed above under the heading "Corporate Responsibility" on page 7, the Company is also committed to being a good corporate citizen and take responsibility to proactively identify and manage the ESG risks and opportunities that are relevant to our business and those we serve.
-The Company's internal audit function, which reports regularly to the Audit Committee of the Board, serves as the primary monitoring and testing function for compliance with company-wide policies and procedures.
+Haemonetics also recognizes the linkage between corporate responsibility and our corporate strategy, and ESG topics are analyzed from a risk perspective within the Company's broader enterprise risk management framework outlined above.
+As discussed elsewhere in this Proxy Statement, our Board's standing committees also evaluate certain ESG-related risks and opportunities as part of their regular oversight functions.
+Haemonetics' Global Internal Audit function, which reports regularly to the Audit Committee, serves as the primary monitoring and testing function for compliance with company-wide policies and procedures and facilitates an annual enterprise risk management assessment across the organization.